eBay/akutan/README.md

 To learn about how to represent and query data in Beam, see [docs/query.md](docs/query.md).

-Beam is designed to store large graphs than cannot fit on a single server.
+Beam is designed to store large graphs that cannot fit on a single server.
 It's scalable in how much data it can store and the rate of queries it can execute.
 However, Beam serializes all changes to the graph through a central log, which fundamentally limits the total rate of change.
 The rate of change won't improve